BobMcCloy/ha-addon-rs5002mqtt/README.md

 ### Alternative installation

 If you're running Home Assistant in a Docker container, you may not have access to the Add-on Store.
-In this case you can still run the RS5002mqtt script separately, e.g. through a systemd service.
+In this case you can still run the RS5002mqtt script separately, e.g. through a systemd service on the docker host.
 This will post the messages to the MQTT service from where Home Assistant can pick them up, too.

 See [Run as systemd service](run_as_systemd_service.md)